wp-plugins/seamless-donations/readme.txt

 5. Add the following shortcode to the page : [seamless-donations]
 6. That's it - you're now receiving donations!

+For those updating from 3.3 to 4.0, go to your Plugins page and deactivate Seamless Donations.
+Then delete the plugin.
+Refresh your plugins page (this is very important, make sure to refresh).
+Now you can Add New and bring Seamless Donations 4.0 onto your site. **If you are experiencing problems upgrading from v3 to v4, [read this](http://zatzlabs.com/fixing-seamless-donations-4-0-updateactivation-problems/).**

-For those updating from 3.3 to 4.0, this video will provide more details:
+This video will provide more details:

 https://www.youtube.com/watch?v=SWm6GivlJi0